 I bet your first response to the title statement will be — “Why without Wi-Fi?”
-True, in 2017 most households have installed Wi-Fi routers for easy and inexpensive Internet access.
-Our phones, tablets, TVs, laptops are connected to Wi-Fi and it seems only logical to use more Wi-Fi-enabled devices in the existing network.
+True, in 2017 most households installed Wi-Fi routers for easy and inexpensive Internet access.
+Our phones, tablets, TVs, and laptops are connected to Wi-Fi and it seems only logical to use more Wi-Fi-enabled devices in the existing network.
 This is why, when planning a smart home system, we first think of basing it on Wi-Fi as the technology connecting all sorts of home automation devices.
-It is already there, why not use what we have and save some money?
+It is already there, so why not use what we have and save some money?

 Another point to consider — connect your phone to a Wi-Fi network and start moving away from the router.
 Look at the network indicator — strong… weaker… weaker… gone.
 Each router can serve only so much space beyond which the signal is lost.
 If you are planning a smart home system including, for example, the garage and the outside fence, choose a powerful Wi-Fi router with a broad coverage range, because a usual router may be insufficient to serve a complete home automation system.

 On the other hand, Z-Wave is much better suited for private smart home systems.
 You can find all sorts of Z-Wave hubs and devices on the market and combine them into a complete home automation network.
 Samsung Smartthings and Wink Hub 2, for example, support both Z-Wave and Zigbee, so you can use either of them as the “heart” of your smart home.
 As for Z-Wave automation devices — their name is legion.
-Yale locks, Honeywell thermostats, Jasco dimmers and dozens of other products can be integrated to create a comprehensive system protecting and monitoring your house 24/7.
+Yale locks, Honeywell thermostats, Jasco dimmers, and dozens of other products can be integrated to create a comprehensive system protecting and monitoring your house 24/7.

 Now, back to the big question — can I set up a smart home without Wi-Fi?
-I’m afraid I will have to disappoint you here as, the truth is… you can’t.
+I’m afraid I will have to disappoint you here as the truth is… you can’t.
 With all the wonderful options of Bluetooth and Z-Wave, there is still one major bottleneck — the connection between the home automation system and your smartphone.
 The smart home hub has to communicate with your mobile application, and Z-Wave smartphones are still a matter of the future.
 Of course, you can connect the smart home hub with an Ethernet cable and use mobile Internet on your smartphone with other devices communicating via Z-Wave or Bluetooth, but the most optimal solution will be a combination of Wi-Fi and another protocol to create a home automation system making the most of the available devices and technologies.